Stamp Duty (NT)

 How do I pay stamp duty?

-Stamp duty is payable by the person who acquires the dutiable property (ie the purchaser).
+Stamp duty is payable by the person who acquires the dutiable property (the purchaser).
 It is paid by lodging the dutiable instrument and a lodgement form, together with a cheque for the amount of duty, with the Territory Revenue Office.
-It then stamps the dutiable instrument stating that duty has been paid and returns it to you.
+The Office then stamps the dutiable instrument stating that duty has been paid and returns it to you.
 It must also stamp the counterparts of the instrument for you at a fee of $5 per counterpart.

 The lodgement must be made within 60 days of the dutiable instrument being signed, although certain kinds of dutiable instruments such as motor vehicle registrations need not be lodged.
-The duty must generally also be paid in this 60 day period.
-If it is not, you might be required to pay a penalty or interest for late payment.
+The duty must generally also be paid during this 60-day period.
+If it is not paid within this time, a penalty or interest for late payment may apply.

 Exemptions and concessions

-Unlike some other States and Territories such as NSW, the Northern Territory no longer provides a first home owners’ concession.
-However, individuals are entitled to a rebate when they acquire the whole beneficial interest in a principal place of residence from another individual.
-It applies in relation to certain qualifying homes, such as a home that has not previously been occupied.
-They must also live in the home for at least 6 months after its purchase.
-The maximum value of the rebate is $7000.
+Unlike some other states and territories such as NSW, the NT First Homeowner Grant does not provide a concession on stamp duty.
+However, individuals are entitled to a rebate of up to $7000 when they acquire the whole beneficial interest in a principal place of residence from another individual.
+This applies in relation to certain qualifying homes, such as a home that has not previously been occupied.